2025-26 Academic Catalog

 Required:

-Students must take at least 1 of each of the following seminars (repeatable with different topics):
+Students must take 4 of each of the following seminars (repeated with different topics):

 Electives: